 Now, it is finally working.
 2019 looks so bright and happy, so fun and fulfilling, but it would have never happened if I hadn’t started over a million times.

-What are you starting new in 2019?
-What are your goals for this year?
+What are you starting new?
+What are your goals for this new year?
 Is this the first time you have worked on this particular goal or are you starting over again?
 It doesn’t matter how many times you have tried to conquer it, start over and do it.
 Please use the comments below to share your goals and do-overs, your successes and failures.